 Cowboys' Maliek Collins: Questionable for Sunday

-Collins (foot) is listed as questionable for Sunday's game against the Redskins.
+Collins (foot) is listed as questionable for Sunday's game against the Chiefs.

-Collins was a late addition to the injury report this week and was a limited participant at practice Thursday and Friday.
-The 23-year-old continuing to practice despite the injury is a good sign, but there is no clear indication at this point whether or not he'll be available to play.
-Brian Price would see an increased workload against the Redskins if Collins is unable to play Sunday.
+Collins was downgraded to a DNP on Friday after being a limited participant in practice Wednesday and Thursday.
+If he can't play, both Brian Price and Richard Ash would be in line for added snaps.

 More News